ethanscotthin-bbc/flickr-app/README.md

-Created as part of the practical exercises in the React.JS course with Jill Clarke
+Created as part of the practical exercises in the BBC React.JS course with Jill Clarke